 The Rocca Albernoz is located to the right of the Porta Fiorentina after entering the centre of Viterbo through this city gate.
 The name of the square is Piazza della Rocca.

-It is a large grey building and was originally built for military purposes.
+It is a large yellowish building and was originally built for military purposes.

 From the moment the castle was built, the inhabitants of Viterbo lost a large part of their autonomy, as did other towns in the area.